danielb19/danielb19.github.io/index.md

-\# Daniel Befekadu
+\ Daniel Befekadu | Virginia Tech Student | Graduating May 2027

+Email: danielbefekadu1@gmail.com
+Phone Number: 703-740-7388

-Computer Engineering student at Virginia Tech interested in embedded systems, computer hardware and AI.
+Computer Engineering undergraduate interested in embedded systems, computer hardware and AI and pusuing an internship for the summer of 2026.